mplpl/unrar_amiga/README.md

 There is also "RAR" environment variable that can have switches to use (like a value of "switches=" in configuration file).
 The priority of resolving switches to use is: directly given in command, RAR environment variable, configuration file.

-<h3>Support for locatization</h3>
+<h3>Support for localization</h3>

-This unrar port complies with locatization rules of MorphOS and AmigaOS. unrar.cs file is included in the bundle, and can be base for making translations using tools like SimpleCat.
+This unrar port complies with localization rules of MorphOS and AmigaOS. unrar.cs file is included in the bundle and can be base for making translations using tools like SimpleCat.

 <h2>Notes about porting</h2>